v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - V can now Stroke Hair, Caress Cheek, and Kiss, Panam and Judy repeatedly on the sofa (H10 only in 0.5.0, River/Kerry to be added later too)
 - Fixes the incorrect camera restrictions after kissing Panam or Judy on the sofa (H10 only in 0.5.0)

+### Johnny

+> Adds

+- Johnny now spawns as a passenger with V when driving around NC.
+- Johnny can now spawn in V's other apartments, with the option to have him play guitar similar to the iguana & cat event in H10 Includes all apartments: The Glen, Corpo Plaza, and Japantown\
+  As well as the smaller safehouses: Northside Motel, and Dogtown \[Phantom Liberty required]

 ### **Judy**

 > When you visit Judy she will be more active.